Technigo/project-library/README.md

 ## Next step

-* Search a good solution to find intersections when applying multiple filters simultaneously.
+* Make the code drier for applying multiple filters simultaneously.

 * More styling